samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 b  # ...but (3, 'three') was not added either: bidict({1: 'one', 2: 'two'})
 ```
 As seen above ```putall``` is a function to insert a list of key/value items into bidict.
-In the case above key "1" was duplicated therefore non of the the rest of items would be inserted either.
+In the case above key "1" was duplicated therefore the rest of items won't be inserted either.
 To achieve this the insertion of "(3, 'three')" would be reverted.

-bidict maintains two dictionaries and update them in the same time.
+bidict maintains two dictionaries and update them at the same time.
 One with key to value relationship and the other with reverse direction.
-Another important point is, bidict prepares dictionary operations on both of these dictionaries.
+Another important point is, bidict prepares insert operations on both of these dictionaries.

-Now lets look under the hood of the library. ```_perp_write``` is the [function]([https://github.com/jab/bidict/blob/7ed2ce59738a1127375ca25a2f8b2c7437514478/bidict/_base.py#L389]) which prepares the operations needed for write upfront.
+Now lets look under the hood of the library. ```_perp_write``` is the [function]([https://github.com/jab/bidict/blob/7ed2ce59738a1127375ca25a2f8b2c7437514478/bidict/_base.py#L389]) which prepares the operations needed for write.
 ```Python
  def _prep_write(self, newkey: KT, newval: VT, oldkey: OKT[KT], oldval: OVT[VT], save_unwrite: bool) -> PreparedWrite:
         fwdm, invm = self._fwdm, self._invm